1876 South Carolina gubernatorial election: May convention

 A reinvigorated South Carolina Democratic Party convened in Columbia from May 4 to May 5.
 Its purpose was to select 14 delegates and alternates to the National Democratic Convention in St. Louis and state the policies of the party.
 However, the party remained divided between the Fusionists and the Straightouts as to whether run a state ticket or not.

 The debate continued through the summer between the two as to which approach would be best for the Democratic Party.
 The Hamburg Massacre in July, although limited in fatalities compared to the total from later incidents at Ellenton, Charleston and Cainhoy, persuaded many whites that Governor Chamberlain's administration was unable to maintain order.
 In most of these events, blacks were killed in much greater number than whites, particularly at Ellenton.
-Populist Democrats ended hopes of supporting fusion with the Republicans, and the Straighouts became the dominant force within the Democratic Party.
+Populist Democrats ended hopes of supporting fusion with the Republicans, and the Straightouts became the dominant force within the Democratic Party.